What eats cyanobacteria in a reef tank?

 The first thing to do is improve mechanical filtration to remove particles from the water.
 Fewer particles mean less settlement, and cyano tends to grow over patches of dirt.
 Use a syphon tube to vacuum sand and rocks and remove as much detritus as possible.
 Use a toothbrush to scrub rocks and hand-hold a powerhead and blow it into all the nooks and crannies of the rocks.

-Next look at flow in the aquarium.
+Next look at flow in the reef aquarium.
 Increase flow by upgrading or adding more wavemaking pumps, and setting them to pulse mode can help to tear the sheets of bacteria off rocks and substrate.
 Look at rockwork in general and if you can, have space around all of the rocks, including the back, and get the rocks up off the bottom of the tank with as few parts touching the tank bas as possible.
 That way you can create strong gyre flow around the tank and it will help to keep particles in suspension.

 Can bacteria eat Cyanobacteria?